hansenlabs/ProjectB/README.md

 ### Muting

 In-game menus will receive double events, once from keyboard, once from the virtual joystick.

-Mute it by Press & Release left Ctrl. -->KB lights will come up Unmute it by Press & Release left Ctrl again. -->KB lights return to initial state
+* Mute it by Press & Release left Ctrl. -->KB lights will come up.
+* Unmute it by Press & Release left Ctrl again. -->KB lights return to initial state

 ### Assigning Keyboard Layout